rrabinovitch/rails_engine_rr/endpoint_documentation.md

 ### RELATIONSHIPS
-* Merchant items: `GET /merchants/<merchant_id>/items` - returns all items associated with the merchant with the corresponding id
+* merchant items: `GET /merchants/<merchant_id>/items` - returns all items associated with the merchant with the corresponding id
-* Item merchant: `GET /items/<item_id>/merchant` - returns the merchant associated with the item with the corresponding id
+* item merchant: `GET /items/<item_id>/merchant` - returns the merchant associated with the item with the corresponding id

 ### FINDERS